-The 2018 DIG Field School application will open on Thursday, February 1.
+The 2018 DIG Field School application is closed.
 Please see below for the application process timeline, and subscribe to our newsletter to receive updates on the program or follow us on Facebook and Twitter.

 2018 DIG Field School Timeline (subject to change):